-The Huntington Library has been used as a filming location for several tv shows and movies.
+The Huntington Library has been used as a filming location for several TV shows and movies.
 The exteriors for the masquerade ball in A Cinderella Story were filmed near the rose garden.
-Bridesmaids, The Wedding Planner, Monster-In-Law, and The Holiday are just some examples of the movies that have filmed on a property.
-Notice how many of the movies are romance related?
+Bridesmaids, The Wedding Planner, Monster-In-Law, and The Holiday are just some examples of movies that have been filmed on a property.
+Notice how many of the movies are romance-related?
 I told you it was a great place to bring a date!
-Tv shows that have filmed here include 90210, The West Wing, The Bachelor, Scandal, and The Good Place.
+TV shows that have been filmed here include 90210, The West Wing, The Bachelor, Scandal, and The Good Place.

 If you have ever thought about visiting or are looking for something new to do I encourage you to check out the Huntington Library free day when you get a chance.